MustafaKess/Country-Dashboard-service/README.md

 When registering a webhook, the body should contain the following information:

-- **url**: The URL that will be triggered when the specified event occurs.
+- `url`: The URL that will be triggered when the specified event occurs.
 This is the service endpoint to be invoked.
-- **country**: The country associated with the event trigger.
+- `country`: The country associated with the event trigger.
 If this field is left empty, the webhook will be triggered for any country.
-- **event**: The event type that triggers the webhook.
+- `event`: The event type that triggers the webhook.
 The following event types are supported:
-  - **REGISTER**: The webhook is invoked when a new configuration is registered.
+  - `REGISTER`: The webhook is invoked when a new configuration is registered.
-  - **CHANGE**: The webhook is invoked when a configuration is modified.
+  - `CHANGE`: The webhook is invoked when a configuration is modified.
-  - **DELETE**: The webhook is invoked when a configuration is deleted.
+  - `DELETE`: The webhook is invoked when a configuration is deleted.
-  - **INVOKE**: The webhook is invoked when a dashboard for a given country is retrieved (i.e., a GET request on the `/dashboard/v1/dashboards/` endpoint).
+  - `INVOKE`: The webhook is invoked when a dashboard for a given country is retrieved (i.e., a GET request on the `/dashboard/v1/dashboards/` endpoint).

-**Body** (Example):
+**Body** (Example for an `INVOKE` event):

 ```json
 {